Protected/rowboat/README.md

 Each module adds behavior to the bot.
 By default, the bot has absolutely no behavior.
 There are two types of modules: Single and multi instanceable.

-* Single instanceable modules (which are most of them) can only have one instance and their config files are names (all lower case) `MODULENAME.mod.json` .
+* Single-instanceable modules (which are most of them) can only have one instance and their config files are named (all lower case) `MODULENAME.mod.json` .
 * Multi-instanceable modules are modules which you may want to load more than once.
 To use a multi instanceable module, in the list of modules in config.json instead of `"MODULENAME"` use `["INSTANCENAME", "MODULENAME"]`.
 The config file is then named (all lower case) `INSTANCENAME.MODULENAME.mod.json`.

 To learn what each environment or module does, and what are their config file parameters, and what THOSE do, just open it and check the top of the file.
 Environments are in the files named `EnvNAME.js` and modules are in `ModNAME.js`.